hoverbike1/TOTK-Mods-collection/SETUP.md

   - FPS - 60fps Static (Use 30fps Static if you can't reach 60)
   - FPS - DynamicFPS
   - Graphics - Anisotropic Filtering Fix
-  - Graphics - Disable LOD Quality Reduction
+  - Graphics - LOD Improvement
   - Graphics - Shadows - 1024x
   - Fix - UI Blackscreen Fix
   </br>**BEWARE!** Don't use the Blackscreen Fix if you use any controller UI mod (Playstation/Xbox).
 In this case use only the version "fix" of the controller mod.